The Breakers, Rhode IslandHistorical & Cultural Sites

 Getting There & Parking

-Navigating to The Breakers Rhode Island is straightforward, but understanding parking options is key to a smooth visit.
-The mansion is located at 44 Ochre Point Ave, Newport, RI 02840.
+Navigating to The Breakers is straightforward, whether you're arriving by car or utilizing public transportation.
+The mansion is located at 44 Ochre Point Avenue in Newport, Rhode Island.

 Top Things to Do